Package 'greenfeedr'

 data

-a data frame with daily or finalized 'GreenFeed' data
+a data frame with preliminary or finalized 'GreenFeed' data.

 start_date